 Contact our spa with any questions or concerns.

-Below are a few reasons as to why you may be experiencing irritation or an allergic reaction and a guide as to the difference between the two.
-Not everyone can have lashes but there seems to be a lot of people that mistake a true allergy – which cannot be fixed with an irritation, which may be due to other contributing factors.
+Below are a few reasons why you may be experiencing irritation or an allergic reaction and a guide as to the difference between the two.
+Not everyone can have lashes but there seem to be a lot of people that mistake a true allergy – which cannot be fixed with an irritation, which may be due to other contributing factors.

-Eyelash Extensions allergic reactions/ irritations may be caused by many various factors relating to the eyelash extension process and can happen at any time in varied severity.
-Some of the possible symptoms may be itching, redness, swelling of the eyelid close to the lash line and flaky or dry skin.
+Eyelash Extensions allergic reactions/ irritations may be caused by many various factors relating to the eyelash extension process and can happen at any time in varying severity.
+Some of the possible symptoms may be itching, redness, swelling of the eyelid close to the lash line, and flaky or dry skin.